Clock icon

 Physical Therapy

-Guided exercises, underwater treadmill therapy, and laser therapy help rebuild muscle mass.
+Physio exercises, underwater treadmill therapy, and laser therapy help rebuild muscle mass and restore full range of motion.

 Pain Control

-We provide safe pain medications to keep your pet comfortable at home.
+We provide safe pain medications to keep your pet comfortable at home throughout the recovery period.

 Dealing with a torn ACL is tough for any pet owner.
 Our veterinary team is ready to examine your dog's knee and explain your options clearly.